mozilla/pkipolicy/rootstore/policy.md

     *or* has been authorized by the email account holder to act on the account holder’s behalf.
 The CA's CP/CPS must clearly specify the procedure(s) that the CA employs to perform this verification.
-3. For a certificate capable of being used for SSL-enabled servers, the CA must ensure that the applicant has registered the domain(s) referenced in the certificate or has been authorized by the domain registrant to act on their behalf.
-This must be done using one or more of the 10 methods documented in section 3.2.2.4 of version 1.4.1 (and not any other version) of the CA/Browser Forum Baseline Requirements.
+3. For a certificate capable of being used for SSL-enabled servers, the CA must ensure that the applicant has registered all domain(s) referenced in the certificate or has been authorized by the domain registrant to act on their behalf.
+This must be done using one or more of the methods documented in section 3.2.2.4 of the CA/Browser Forum Baseline Requirements.
 The CA's CP/CPS must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.4 it is complying with.
-Even if the current version of the BRs contains a method 3.2.2.4.11 ("any other method"), CAs are not permitted to use methods of domain validation which are not among the 10 permitted methods.
+CAs are not permitted to use 3.2.2.5 (4) ("any other method") to fulfill the requirements of method 3.2.2.4.8 (IP Address).
+4. For a certificate capable of being used for SSL-enabled servers, the CA must ensure that the applicant has control over all IP Address(es) referenced in the certificate.
+This must be done using one or more of the methods documented in section 3.2.2.5 of the CA/Browser Forum Baseline Requirements.
+The CA's CP/CPS must clearly specify the procedure(s) that the CA employs, and each documented procedure should state which subsection of 3.2.2.5 it is complying with.
-4. For certificates marked as Extended Validation, the CA MUST comply with the latest version of the [Guidelines for the Issuance and Management of Extended Validation Certificates][EVGLs].
+5. For certificates marked as Extended Validation, the CA MUST comply with the latest version of the [Guidelines for the Issuance and Management of Extended Validation Certificates][EVGLs].

+Validation methods are occasionally found to contain security flaws.
+If this happens, Mozilla will communicate to CAs any disclosures or modifications it requires, up to and including discontinuing use of a method immediately.

 ### 2.3 Baseline Requirements Conformance ###